elisabeth11kw/Renewable-Energy/README.md

 * Analyze were based on the population the greatest benefits for new renewable energy exist.

 Analyze text in articles to find the common theme in renewable energy Data.
 The current data source that I have is more than 33k records containing data from 50 states and 2 territories with data from 2011 to 2019.

 I will do a web scrape on twitter to see and comments on renewable energy.
 The data contains summary data with 87 different columns which I will summarize or remove columns if they do not add value.

+* ** I was unable to get a developer account on twitter before the end of the project.
+I coppied several articles on solar and wind to create a text file that I examined.

 ## Data Source